jbystronski/db-essentials/README.md

 ```

 Each query is represented by an isolated Query instance.
-It's constructor requires an instance of Connection.
+Pass a connection instannce to the constructor, see above.
                                                                            |
 ```js